Aufnahme von drei hintereinander laufenden Elefanten im Kafue Nationalpark in Sambia

 Poaching, but also habitat loss and thus human wildlife conflict pose a serious threat to the populations of African elephants.
 Our partner’s elephant project aims to help victims of poaching through rehabilitating orphans, but it also targets the underlying causes of poaching through conservation education and learning how to resolve human wildlife conflict.

 Young elephants often become tragic victims of poaching and human wildlife conflicts.
 The programme takes in orphaned or abandoned young elephants in its Elephant Nursery near Lusaka, founded in 2007, and ensures 24/7 care of the animals.
-Up to the age of two, elephants are extremely vulnerable and completely dependent on their mothers.
+Up to the age of two, elephants are highly vulnerable and completely dependent on their mothers.
 Regular feeding with special milk (every three hours!) and extensive care are indispensable for the survival of the calves.

 #